-Best Races for Oath of Vengeance Paladins
+Best Races for Vengeance Paladins

 Dragonborn: +2 to STR and +1 to CHA make Dragonborn an ideal racial bonus for Oath of Vengeance Paladins.
 Combine this with the breath weapon and damage reduction and you are looking at a very strong base build.

 Mountain Dwarf: Moutain Dwarves are a great choice for Oath of Vengeance Paladin builds.
 They get+2 to CON and STR, which gives them a headstart on ASIs over most classes.
 The free resistance to poison is just gravy.

 Half-Elf: Half-Elves get a buff to CHA and get two free Ability Score Increases (ASIs).
 This combined with darkvision and two free skills make Half-Elves one of the best races for Oath of Vengeance Paladins.